Reportr/dashboard/README.md

 #### Track your web navigation

 On Google Chrome, opne the extensions settings and add an unpacked extension from the directory *examples/javascript/chrome*.
-Define your host and token in the popup and that's it!
+Define your host and token* in the popup and that's it!

+_* You can get the token by clicking the "key" icon at the bottom left corner of your reportr page._

 Note: For your own reportr instance, you need to modify the *manifest.json* to change the permissions.